kn45/ml-flow/README.md

 -   Training:

     - Resampling for unbanlanced data.
-    - Split data into real-training set & validation set.
+    - Use validation set or cross-validation to tuning model parameters.
+    - Evaluating metrics on testing set is the benchmark to compare models.

--   Test:
+-   Predicting:

-    Repeat all the procedure done to the traning set (using pickled modules) and apply model to generate submission file (predicting).
+    Repeat all the procedure done to the traning set (using possible pickled modules) and apply model to generate submission file (predicting).